 Participants from different ages (as well sexes, races and ethnicities) are needed for clinical research.
 Diversity in clinical research is crucial.
-Similar group of participants may lead to more uncertain findings, which may not apply to the general population (they may not “generalise”).
+When trials include participant populations that are not diverse, the outcomes of the trial may not apply to the general population (they may not “generalise”) and the findings are less valuable.
 Diversity of participants means that the research results may be “stronger” and may apply more widely.

 However, researchers know that it may not be easy for some older people to join a clinical trial.
 For instance:

-- Is it possible for a person to participate in a clinical trial that is looking only in one health condition while she/he has many health problems?
+- Is it possible for a person to participate in a clinical trial that is looking only at one health condition while she/he has many health problems?